NAFTA Work Permit

 Intra Company Transfer

-If you are an employee (executives, senior manager and specialized knowledge workers) to the Canadian branch, subsidiary or affiliate of an international company, you can obtain a work permit without the involvement of HRSDC.
+If you are an employee (executive, senior manager and specialized knowledge worker) to the Canadian branch, subsidiary or affiliate of an international company, you can obtain a work permit without the involvement of HRSDC.

 Labour Market Opinion

 As an employer, you may need to apply for a Labour Market Opinion (LMO) before you can hire a foreign worker or get pre-approval to hire a large number of workers.
 A positive Labour Market Opinion will show that there is a need for the foreign worker to fill the job you offer and that there is no Canadian worker available to do the job.